- Utility Department

 Don’t Dump It

 Never pour paint, used oil or other chemicals into the street or down a storm drain.
 If you have usable leftover items, share them with family or neighbors.
 Used oil, old paint and other household chemicals may not be placed in your trash for collection.
-Dispose of them for free at the Annual Household Hazardous Waste Collection event.
+Correctly dispose of these chemicals at the Annual Household Hazardous Waste collection events in Burnet and Llano Counties.

 Clean Up After Your Pets